-The new Emonda ditches BB90 in favour of a T47 threaded bottom bracket shell.Trek
+The new Emonda ditches Trek’s proprietary BB90 bottom bracket standard in favour of the threaded T47 standard.

 It was a simple and lightweight system, but as the bearings pressed straight into the frame, it relied on super tight tolerances to work well – and sometimes it didn’t.
 The system also limited riders to 24mm spindle cranksets.

 Adopting T47 – as has been done on all of Trek’s new road and gravel bikes – gets around all of these problems with only a moderate increase in weight.
 Critically, it’s also a far easier system for home mechanics to maintain.
 This change will please the cycling commentariat, so happy smiles all round.

 It now seems inevitable that whenever the Madone gets its next update, it will also move to a T47 bottom bracket shell.